 The combination of flavors is perfect!
 I suggest letting the Cranberry Relish sit three days before serving it, so the flavors can marry.

 This Lemon Ginger Cranberry Relish freezes well too.
-Just put it in a Ziploc container and put it the freezer for up to six months but, I’ve left it in longer than that and it still tasted great.
-It will keep in your refrigerator for up to two weeks.
+Just put it in a Ziploc container and put it the freezer for several months.
+It’ll keep in your refrigerator for up to two weeks.

-When you spend days preparing for a wonderful Thanksgiving, you want a fresh, tasty Lemon Ginger Cranberry Relish to top your fresh, juicy turkey.
-With only minutes to prepare ahead and freezes well, this Lemon Ginger Cranberry Relish will add the extra wow factor to your turkey.
+When you spend days preparing for a wonderful Thanksgiving, you want a colorful, tasty Lemon Ginger Cranberry Relish to top your turkey.
+Remember, your turkey needs to feel adored!
+With only minutes to prepare ahead, this Lemon Ginger Cranberry Relish will add the extra wow factor to your turkey.
 If it’s good enough to get on Good Housekeeping, it’s good enough for your Thanksgiving turkey!
 Right?

 This is tasty and easy-to-make Lemon Ginger Cranberry Relish is great to make ahead for Thanksgiving Christmas or Easter as it freezes very well.
 It's a flavorful accompaniment to any turkey dinner!

 - 1/4 cup pineapple juice

 - 1/3 cup white granulated sugar